The Cocker Spaniel Lab Mix is the result of cross-breeding an American Cocker Spaniel with a Labrador Retriever.

 While purebreds tend to have reduced vigor compared to mixed breed dogs—resulting in shorter life spans and less virility—this doesn’t necessarily mean more health problems.

-Moreover, the theory that purebred dogs are healthier is impossible to prove by comparing the entire populations of purebreds versus mutts, however, research has successfully demonstrated that inbreeding (how you get purebreds) results in a smaller genetic pool.
+However, research has successfully demonstrated that inbreeding (how you get purebreds) results in a smaller genetic pool.

 When you shrink the gene pool, you increase the likelihood of passing on genetic traits that may cause health problems.